sanjeeb-das-lti/Modern_React_Form/README.md

 2. Validation and error messages
 3. Handling form submission
 By colocating all of the above in one place, Formik will keep things organized--making testing, refactoring, and reasoning about your forms a breeze.

+Yup: Yup is a JavaScript object schema validator.
+While it has many powerful features, most importantly it helps create custom validation rules.